saich9424/SOEN-691-PROJECT/README.md

 * <b>Root Mean Squared Error (RMSE) :</b> RMSE is a quadratic scoring rule that also measures the average magnitude of the error.
 It’s the square root of the average of squared differences between prediction and actual observation.
 * <b>Mean Absolute Error (MAE) :</b> MAE measures the average magnitude of the errors in a set of predictions, without considering their direction.
 It’s the average over the test sample of the absolute differences between prediction and actual observation where all individual differences have equal weight.
 * <b>Mean Squared Error (MSE) :</b> MSE measures average squared error of our predictions.
-For each point, it calculates square difference between the predictions and the target and then average those values.
+For each point, it calculates the square difference between the predictions and the target and then averages those values.

     | Metric | Content Based Filtering | Collaborative Metric |
     | :---: | --- | ---|